Saturday, September 26, 2009

 All the more astonishing, then, that the three essays were written by women who acknowledge what can only be termed Kennedy’s moral turpitude, but drew back from drawing the ultimate conclusions from their analysis:

-*Melissa Lafsky, contributing to the Huffington Post, does what just about nobody else I’ve read has done—discuss, even though briefly, the essence of Kopechne (“She was a dedicated civil rights activist and political talent with a bright future,” a career woman who lived in Georgetown and loved the Red Sox).
+*Melissa Lafsky, contributing to the Huffington Post, does what just about nobody else I’ve read has performed—discuss, even though briefly, the essence of Kopechne (“She was a dedicated civil rights activist and political talent with a bright future,” a career woman who lived in Georgetown and loved the Red Sox).
 What would this accident victim think of the powerful figure in whose car she died, a man who went on to achieve “the most successful Senate career in history”?
 According to Lafsky: “Who knows—maybe she’d feel it was worth it.”
 Nothing like putting words into the mouth of a victim.

 * Joyce Carol Oates, in Britain’s Guardian, acknowledges that had Kennedy gone to the police immediately to report the accident, it might have resulted in “charges of vehicular manslaughter or homicide.”
 Yet, faced with the legacy of the senator, she judges that perhaps his inaction was worth it: “Fidelity to a personal code of morality would seem to fade in significance as the public sphere, like an enormous sun, blinds us to all else.”